noma-py/CA-housing/README.md

 # CA-housing
 ML project on California housing-prices with scikit-learn

-have scikit-learn, pandas, numpy installed
+have scikit-learn, pandas, numpy and matplotlib installed